eclab/grains/cascade/README.md

 run on your BRAEDBOARD, and it's cheap to buy.
 For instructions on setup, see here:
 https://github.com/eclab/grains/tree/main/v2/info

-The Nano Every uses Serial1 as it MIDI output.
+Cascade on the Nano Every uses Serial1 as it MIDI output.

 Alternatively you can use Cascade on a GRAINS, where DIGITAL OUT (D) is the MIDI Output.
 To do this you need to change two things: